ArunaBisht/Credit_Risk_Analyzer/README.md

 Classification matrix - this shows both 'healthy loan' and 'high risk loans' are good but stronger in prediciting 'healthy loans' and slightly weaker in predicting 'high risk loan'
+What percent of your predictions were correct? - As seen from the 'precision score' of healthy loans '0', accuracy of positive predictions is 100%.
+For 'weak loans', it's 85%.
+What percent of the positive cases did you catch? - As seen from the 'recall score' of health loans '0',fraction of positives 'good loans' that were correctly identified is 99%.
+For weak loans, it's 90%.
+What percent of positive predictions were correct? - As seen from the F score of health loans '0', percent of positive predictions correct is 100%.
+For 'weak loans', it's 88%

 ![](snapshots/classification_matrix.png)